varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

     device-id	-> 12040000

 After adding these values, save your config.plist, and it is now ready to be written out to the EFI partition of your install media.

 > Note: I highly recommend not to use an Intel HD4400 equiped CPU, as you'll experience random graphics glitches and freezes in certain apps.
-Post install setup app is one of them, as you will have random black boxes, Preview will freeze with large image files, as well as GarageBand in the audio settings.
-(At least, until now, these are the apps that are surely affected by this issue.)
+Post install setup app is one of them, as you will have random black boxes on the screen.
+Preview will freeze with large image files, as well as GarageBand freezes in the audio settings menu.
+(At least, until now, these are the apps that I experienced issues with.)
 For a flawless MacOS experience, I strongly recommend to use Intel HD4600 equipped CPU, or one of the supported dGPUs.

 ### Writing out the EFI to the install media

 After you've finished with the neccesary tweaks, you have to copy the EFI folder to the USB drive's EFI partition.
 This allows us to boot the MacOS installer on a PC.
 On Mac and Linux, this partition should be automatically mounted, if not, use the mount command in the terminal to mount it manually.
-On Windows, follow [this](https://www.insanelymac.com/forum/topic/311820-guide-mount-and-access-efi-partition-on-windows-10/) guide to mount the EFI partition of the USB stick.
+On Windows, follow [this guide](https://www.insanelymac.com/forum/topic/311820-guide-mount-and-access-efi-partition-on-windows-10/) to mount the EFI partition of the USB stick.
 Copy the entire EFI folder to the drive and, after that we are ready to start working on the installation process.

 ## Installation

 After we've successfully created the install media, we now can install MacOS.
 We need a few tweaks before that can successfully happen.
-First, we head to the BIOS settings.
+First, we head to the BIOS settings, then we have to set some NVRAM values.

 ### BIOS settings